dib-lab/2020-paper-sourmash-gather/manuscript.md

 [@doi:10.1186/s13059-018-1554-6]; this is because we apply LCA _after_ reads and k-mers have been assigned to individual genomes, and choose entire *genomes* based on a greedy best-match-first approach.
+This minimizes the impact of individual k-mers that may be common to a genus or family, or were mis-assigned as a result of contamination.

-Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support taxonomic analysis using custom databases and/or custom taxonomic assignments. sourmash already supports this natively.
+Finally, as the underlying min-set-cov implementation supports custom databases, it is straightforward to support *txonomic* analysis using custom databases and/or custom taxonomic assignments. sourmash already supports this functionality natively.

 ## Simple algorithms support performant implementations